yourhead/StacksAPI/_controls/input/index.md

 A single line text entry.
 The string value is returned.
 Like all string value properties, you can retrieve an encoded value with escapes for specific languages (e.g., `%id=textInput -encodeJS%`).

+{% include newstuff.html %}
+### Text Input Array

+Text Input can be used in arrays.
+Each has its own subtitle and default, all other values are shared.
+Text Input array types are:

+- `input` : a regular text input.
+- `input-2` : two text input.
+- `input-4` : four text input.